vitest-dev/vitest/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `false` if `environment` is `node`, `true` otherwise

 Interpret CJS module's default as named exports.
-Some dependencies only bundle CJS modules and don't use named exports that Node.js can statically analyze, when package is imported using `import` syntax instead of `require`.
+Some dependencies only bundle CJS modules and don't use named exports that Node.js can statically analyze when a package is imported using `import` syntax instead of `require`.
 When importing such dependencies in Node environment using named exports, you will see this error:

 ```
 import { read } from 'fs-jetpack';